ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 * There is a binding list containing two or more bindings with the same name. **The error should contain the string `"Duplicate binding"`**
 * An identifier is unbound (there is no surrounding let binding for it) **The error should contain the string `"Unbound variable identifier {identifier}"` (where the actual name of the variable is substituted for `{identifier}`)**

+If there are multiple errors, the compiler can report any non-empty subset of them.

 Here are some examples of Boa programs: